West Palm Beach DUI Lawyer

 Any person whose driver’s license is suspended or revoked for DUI and who causes death or serious bodily injury to another person by operating a motor vehicle in a careless or negligent manner is guilty of a third-degree felony, punishable by both imprisonment of not more than 5 years, a fine not to exceed $5,000, or both

-If you have been convicted of any type of DUI charge, you will need to take immediate action in your defense.
+If you have been convicted of any type of DUI charge in the West Palm Beach area, you will need to take immediate action in your defense.
 Speaking to a DUI defense lawyer as soon as possible after your arrest is critical to navigate the nuances of your charge and potential penalties.
-DUI attorney Nellie L. King will work personally with you to build a strong defense to protect your rights – and your reputation.
+Highly respected and award-winning DUI attorney Nellie L. King will work personally with you to build a strong defense to protect your rights – and your reputation.